Central Air Conditioning Installation, Repair, and Maintenance Company

-A central air conditioner is either A) split-system unit (the most common for residential homes) or B) packaged unit (the most common for commercial buildings).
+A central air conditioner is either A) a split-system unit (the most common for residential homes) or B) a packaged unit (the most common for commercial buildings).

-- an outdoor metal cabinet containing a condenser coil and compressor, electrical components, and a fan.
+- An outdoor metal cabinet containing a condenser coil, compressor, electrical components, and a fan.

-- and an indoor evaporator coil which is usually installed on top of your furnace or air handler.
+- And an indoor evaporator coil is usually installed on top of your furnace or air handler.

-A single-stage system is quieter, and more efficient two-stage systems.
+A single-stage system is a quieter and more efficient two-stage system.
 A split-system central air unit offers reliable and consistent temperatures for the entire home.
-If your home already has a furnace but no air conditioner, a split-system is the most economical central air conditioner to install.
+A split system is the most economical central air conditioner to install if your home already has a furnace but no air conditioner.

 How does Central Air Conditioning work?

-Central air conditioners have a condensing unit that is located outside of your home.
+Central air conditioners have a condensing unit located outside your home.
 The condensing unit contains the air conditioner condenser coils, the compressor, and the condenser fan motor.
 The evaporator coils or cooling coils are located inside the home.
 They are mounted on top of a furnace or air handler.
-Either of these uses a blower fan motor, a circulation blower fan, and draws air through the return vent.
+Both use a blower motor and circulation blower fan to draw air through the return vent.
 The air blows past the evaporator coils and forces the air through your home’s venting.
 The room air is drawn back to the return.
 This is the airflow cycle.

-Once the room air cools to the set temperature desired, the thermostat signals the circulation blower fan and condensing unit to shut off.
-Once the room temperature rises again, the system turns back on and repeats the operation.
+Once the room air cools to the desired temperature, the thermostat signals the circulation blower fan and a condensing unit to shut off.
+The system turns on once the room temperature rises and repeats the operation.

 3 Main Factors: